Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Semi-integral Brauer--Manin obstruction

 and therefore the Brauer--Manin obstruction can obstruct the Hasse principle for semi-integral points.
 This observation leads to the following definition.

 \begin{mydef} Let $(X,D)$ be a Campana orbifold over a number field $K$ with $\O_S$-model $(\calX,\calD)$ as above.
-We say that there is a \emph{Brauer--Manin obstruction to the Hasse principle for $*$-points} if $(\calX,\calD)^*(\A_K) \neq \emptyset$ but $(\calX,\calD)^*(\A_K)^{\Br} = \emptyset$.
+We say that there is a \emph{Brauer--Manin obstruction to the Hasse principle for $*$-points} if $(\calX,\calD)^*(\A_{K, S}) \neq \emptyset$ but $(\calX,\calD)^*(\A_{K, S})^{\Br} = \emptyset$.
 Otherwise we say that there is no Brauer--Manin obstruction to the Hasse principle for $*$-points. \end{mydef}

-\begin{note} We shall use $(\sX, \sD)^*(\A_K^T)^{\Br}$ for the the projection of $(\sX, \sD)^*(\A_K)^{\Br}$ to $(\sX, \sD)^*(\A_K^T)$ and similarly for strict, non-strict, integral and rational points.
-One might otherwise suspect that $(\sX, \sD)^*(\A_K^T)^{\Br}$ denotes the set of all $T$-adelic points which pair to zero with the Brauer group.
-However, when defining the Brauer--Manin obstruction, one needs to take all places under consideration, otherwise not all rational points may lie in the so-defined $T$-adelic Brauer--Manin set.
-We have decided to incorporate the abuse of notation $(\sX, \sD)^*(\A_K^T)^{\Br}$ for the projection of the Brauer--Manin set to the $T$-adeles since this makes our notation, which will feature at several places through the article, lighter. \end{note}

-There is one striking difference between the above Brauer--Manin pairing and the classical Brauer--Manin pairings for rational and integral points.
+There is one striking difference between the above Brauer--Manin pairing and the classical Brauer--Manin pairings for rational points on proper varieties and for integral points.
 In the cases of rational and integral points, the Brauer--Manin pairings were defined in a way such that the set of places where $\inv_v \circ \ev_{\sA}$ is non-constant depends only on the Brauer element chosen.
-Moreover, if integral points are under consideration, then for each Brauer element, this set is finite.
-The same holds if rational points on proper varieties are studied.
+Moreover, for each Brauer element this set is finite.
 Here, this set of places can be infinite due to the definition of semi-integral points.
 Indeed, Harari proved in his thesis \cite[Thm.
 2.1.1]{HARA} that the Brauer--Manin pairing can be non-trivial at infinitely many places for ramified Brauer classes.
 We show that similar statements hold for semi-integral points below.
 The proof presented here follows \cite[Thm.~13.4.1]{CTS2}.